-To address whether the stimuli used for ABR and facial videography measures could be adapted to support direct comparison, we tested a stimulus with a spectral bandwidth in between a pure tone and broadband noise.
-We measured the ABR with octave-band noise centered on 8 or 32 kHz and observed that both stimuli elicited low-threshold responses with the expected multi-peaked waveform in a baseline measurement session prior to noise exposure (Figure 4E).
-Two weeks after high-frequency noise exposure, we observed that responses remained robust at 8 kHz but were strongly attenuated at 32 kHz, with thresholds elevated by approximately 40 dB, as observed with pure tone stimuli (Figure 4F).
+To address whether the stimuli used for ABR and facial videography measures could be adapted to support direct comparison, we elicited the ABR with octave-band noise (OBN) centered on 8 or 32 kHz and observed low-threshold responses with the expected multi-peaked waveform (Figure 4E).
+2 weeks after high-frequency noise exposure, we found that 8 kHz OBN responses were unchanged, while 32 kHz OBN thresholds were elevated by approximately 40 dB, closely matching the threshold shift observed with pure tone stimuli (Figure 4F).

-Exposure to intense noise has two types of effects on sound-evoked neural activity: First, neural responses to high stimulus frequencies within the range of cochlear damage are reduced due to degeneration of cochlear sensory cells and primary afferent nerve endings [19]; Second, single unit responses to lower stimulus frequencies bordering the cochlear lesion are unaffected at early stages of auditory processing but are enhanced at higher stages of the central auditory pathway due to the increased expression of compensatory plasticity processes that are collectively described as excess central gain (Figure 4G) [18,20-24].
-To determine whether excess central gain becomes more prevalent at successive stages of neural processing with gross neuroelectric recordings, we analyzed the amplitude of each ABR wave before and after noise exposure.
-Each wave of the ABR is generated by the initial volley of synchronized action potentials at successive stages of central auditory processing [25,26].
-Thus, wave 1 is generated by spiral ganglion neurons, waves 2 and 3 are generated by the cochlear nucleus and superior olivary complex, and waves 4 and 5 are generated within the auditory midbrain [27-30].
-The 8 kHz octave-band noise reliably elicited waves 1, 2, and 4 across our subjects, affording us the opportunity to quantify the amplitude growth for each wave across a fixed range of sound levels before and after noise exposure.
+Exposure to intense noise has two types of effects on soundevoked neural activity: first, neural responses to high-stimulus frequencies within the range of cochlear damage are reduced due to degeneration of cochlear sensory cells and primary afferent nerve endings22; second, single-unit responses to lower stimulus frequencies bordering the cochlear lesion are unaffected at early stages of auditory processing but are enhanced at higher stages of the central auditory pathway due to the increased expression of compensatory plasticity processes that are collectively described as excess central gain (Figure 4G).^{18,21,23-26} To determine whether excess central gain becomes more prevalent at successive stages of neural processing with gross neuroelectric recordings, we analyzed the amplitude of each ABR wave before and after noise exposure.
+Each wave of the ABR is generated by the initial volley of synchronized action potentials at successive stages of central auditory processing.^{27,28} Thus, wave 1 is generated by spiral ganglion neurons, waves 2 and 3 by the cochlear nucleus and superior olivary complex, and waves 4 and 5 are generated within the auditory midbrain.^{29-32} The 8 kHz OBN reliably elicited waves 1, 2, and 4 across our subjects, affording us the opportunity to quantify the amplitude growth for each wave across a fixed range of sound levels before and after noise exposure.
 As predicted, we observed that normalized input-output functions for the low-frequency stimulus were slightly attenuated for wave 1, unchanged from baseline for wave 2, but were enhanced above baseline for wave 4, consistent with the emergence of central compensatory plasticity mechanisms at higher stages of central auditory processing (Figure 4H).

-We found that 8 and 32 kHz octave-band noise elicited strong facial movements (Figure 5A) that increased over a wide range of sound levels (Figure 5B) and remained stable over a 2-week measurement period following an innocuous sham noise exposure (Figure 5C).
-As expected from ABR threshold changes (Figure 4B), response thresholds for 8 kHz octave-band noise did not change after intense noise exposure that caused high-frequency SNHL, while 32 kHz responses were elevated by 40-50 dB (Figure 5D).
-Based on reports that central gain emerges earlier and is stronger at later stages of the central pathway following cochlear afferent lesions [20,23,31], we hypothesized that if sound-evoked facial movements were mediated by a brainstem pathway we would - like the early waves of the ABR - observe an invariant 8 kHz-evoked response amplitude over the measurement period and stably depressed 32 kHz-evoked responses (Figure 5E).
-Conversely, if sound-evoked reflexes were mediated by auditory midbrain or forebrain nuclei, we would expect that 8 kHz-evoked facial movements would grow to exceed baseline levels within days (forebrain) or weeks (midbrain) following high-frequency SNHL, while 32 kHz-evoked movements would be initially reduced before staging a partial recovery to baseline levels.
+We then performed facial videography in noise-exposed mice to determine if FME captured the same combination of high-frequency threshold shift and low-frequency response potentiation.
+We found that 8 and 32 kHz OBN stimuli elicited strong facial movements (Figure 5A) that increased over a wide range of sound levels (Figure 5B) and remained stable over a 2-week measurement period following a sham exposure to moderate sound levels that do not damage the cochlea (Figure 5C).
+Noise-induced high-frequency hearing loss was associated with a 40-50 dB increase in 32 kHz OBN thresholds without affecting 8 kHz OBN thresholds, matching the standard ABRbased approach for measuring noise-induced hearing loss (Figure 5D).

+We hypothesized that if sound-evoked facial movements were mediated by a brainstem pathway we would-similar to the early waves of the ABR-observe an invariant 8-kHz-evoked response amplitude over the measurement period and stably depressed 32-kHz-evoked responses (Figure 5E).
+Conversely, if sound-evoked reflexes were mediated by auditory midbrain or forebrain nuclei, we would expect that 8-kHz-evoked facial movements would grow to exceed baseline levels within days (forebrain) or weeks (midbrain) following high-frequency SNHL, whereas 32-kHz-evoked movements would be initially reduced before staging a partial recovery to baseline levels.^{18,25,33}